 Spinda in Pokémon Go was one of many 'missing' Gen 3 Pokémon creatures from the game, until it arrived in the summer of 2018.

-Spinda is one of the most unique Pokémon.
+Spinda is one of the most unique Pokémon in the entire series.
 Though the Normal-Type rabbit-like creature isn't particularly competent in battle, or evolves into anything unique, the pattern on its body is different with every catch - with over four billion possibilities touted in the main games.

-Pokémon Go doesn't offer this variation, and instead offers eight Spinda forms to try and find.
+Pokémon Go doesn't offer this variation, and instead offers nine Spinda forms to try and find.

 What makes Spinda so interesting to catch is that it's the very first Pokémon to debut exclusively through the Field Research feature.